nikfrank/chess-workshop/README.md

 console.log( this.state.pieces[ rowIndex ][ columnIndex ] ); // 'Q', a white Queen
 // ... in the starting position at least

-// or if we wanted the entire column
+// or if we wanted the entire row

 console.log( this.state.pieces[0] ); // ['R','N','B','Q','K','B','N','R'] is logged
 ```